 Learners are challenged to ground their Christian identity in an intimate relationship with God as they grow to maturity in Christ under the guidance of the Holy Spirit.
 This growth takes place in the context of a nurturing community that encourages learners to develop and exemplify a Christ-like character.
 Through the classroom and co-curricular experiences, learners are challenged to clarify their unique calling in the Kingdom of God.
 The curriculum is designed to develop competence in hermeneutics, biblical studies, history and theology, as well as ministry areas such as preaching, teaching, leadership, worship, pastoral care, counseling, spiritual formation, missions, and evangelism.

 The Seminary creates a learning environment that emphasizes both biblical conviction and tolerance.
 This climate facilitates the appreciation of persons from diverse Christian traditions within a cross-cultural perspective.
 Learners are encouraged to deepen their understanding of and involvement in their own denominational traditions.
 The Seminary models and fosters a commitment to servant leadership according to the example of Jesus and to lifelong learning which balances ministry and family life.

 The administration and staff serve an essential role in helping faculty fulfill the mission of Ashland.
 Modeling an attitude of servant leadership, they seek to provide all the necessary institutional resources for all members of the community to excel in their areas of ministry and responsibility.

-The Seminary provides a continuum of learning that includes certificate, diploma, masters, doctoral, and continuing education programs.
+The Seminary provides a continuum of learning that includes certificate, masters, doctoral, and continuing education programs.
 These opportunities serve the needs of both traditional students and other learners representing a variety of church, para-church, and secular settings.